beecars/mveUNet/README.txt

             is to prevent overfitting and to achieve validation scores that are more representative of the performace of the model on new data if we were to train with all current data.
+         -- Can easily run with "leave some out" type validation by commenting the cross validation lines and uncommenting the relevant lines.
       -- Pass args with train.py to adjust hyperparameters.
       -- Tensorboard for loss, lr, weights, etc analysis and comparison.
       -- train_net() can be called for non-cross-validated training by passing